Plan Your Visit

 Use public access points only.
 The main launch sites are:

-Guides: Two guides to the Upper Missouri River are available, both digitally and for purchase.
+Boater Guides: Two guides to the Upper Missouri River are available, both digitally for downloading (free) and printed.
 The guides include maps, land ownership, campsites, hiking, and more.

-Maps: Along with the Upper Missouri River Breaks National Monument map, there are two detailed transportation maps available for digital download:
+Maps: Along with the interactive online map of the monument, there are two detailed transportation maps available for digital download (free) and printed:

 River Use: $5/person/day.
 Please pay at fee sites by picking up a blue envelope at any fee site, placing cash or check payment inside, depositing the envelope into the security lock box, and retaining the tab as proof of payment.